greg-raven/hdc/_posts/2021-09-01-coroner-ids-bicyclist-struck-and-killed-tuesday-in-apple-valley.md

 On August 31, 2021, at approximately 12:52 p.m., deputies from the Apple Valley Station, and rescue personnel from the Apple Valley Fire Protection District and American Medical Response responded to a vehicle versus bicyclist collision at the intersection of Pine Ridge Avenue and Jicarilla Road in the Town of Apple Valley.

-“Upon arrival, deputies determined a white Ford van was traveling north on Jicarilla Road and the bicyclist was traveling east on Pine Ridge Avenue.
-The driver of the Ford stopped at the stop sign and proceeded to drive through the intersection, colliding with the bicyclist,” stated a sheriff's news release.
+"Upon arrival, deputies determined a white Ford van was traveling north on Jicarilla Road and the bicyclist was traveling east on Pine Ridge Avenue.
+The driver of the Ford stopped at the stop sign and proceeded to drive through the intersection, colliding with the bicyclist," stated a sheriff's news release.

 Biggs suffered major injuries and was transported to St. Mary Medical Center for treatment where he succumbed to his injuries and was pronounced deceased.